SSD Diagnostic Failure/Video Storage Performance

 Explanation

-When you see an SSD Diagnostic Failure alert, that means that an attendant's primary storage for video (solid state drive, or SSD) has failed one or more automated diagnostic tests.
+When you see either the SSD Diagnostic Failure alert or the Video Storage Performance alert, that means that an attendant's primary storage for video (solid state drive, or SSD) has failed one or more automated diagnostic tests.

-Transportant periodically runs automated health tests on your attendants to catch failing SSDs before any problems become noticeable for you or video is lost.
-For this reason, this is an alert that should not be ignored.
+Transportant periodically runs automated health tests on your attendants to catch failing storage devices before any problem become noticeable for you or video is lost.
+For this reason, these are alerts that should not be ignored.

 Effect